Iron Mountain Hot Springs is closed for maintenance October 3-5. |

-Each World Experience pool uses a unique mineral formula designed to replicate hot springs from around the world, such as the Blue Lagoon in Iceland.
+Each inspired pool uses a unique mineral formula designed to replicate hot springs from around the world, such as the Blue Lagoon in Iceland.
 Each pool shows its location, mineral contents, and the benefits for which it is known.
 Details on our current selections can be found below.

-WorldSprings also offers two larger, cool-temperature freshwater pools with relaxing waterfalls.
+WorldSprings also offers a larger, cool-temperature freshwater pool with relaxing waterfalls.

 Enjoy a delicious assortment of grab & go snacks, ranging from flatbread pizzas to charcuterie.
-We are the only hot springs in Glenwood Springs where you can sip adult beverages while immersed in one of our soaking pools.
-Enjoy draft and local craft beers, pre-mixed cocktails, a variety of wine options, or soft drinks and smoothies from the Sandbar Café located next to the pools.
+We’re the only hot springs in Glenwood Springs where you can sip an adult beverage while immersed in one of our soaking pools.
+Enjoy draft and local craft beers, pre-mixed cocktails, seasonal craft cocktails, a variety of wine options, or soft drinks and smoothies from the Sandbar Café located next to the pools.

 This mineral pool is inspired by the geothermal waters of Iceland’s Blue Lagoon.